Net gains in evolutionary dynamics: A unifying and intuitive approach to dynamic stability: Proofs of theorems

-\begin{proof}[Proof of \Cref{clm:NashStbl_Contr}] We use function $G$ as a Lyapunov function $W$ in \Cref{thm:Lyapunov_DI} and function $H$ as a decay rate function $\tilde W$.
-Thanks to continuous differentiability (and thus Lipschitz continuity) of $\F$, Lipschitz continuity of $G$ and lower semicontinuity of $H$ are succeeded to those of $G^\F$ and $H^\F$, respectively.
-Properties G-i) and H-i) guarantee condition (a) in the theorem.
-By properties G-ii) and H-ii), condition (b) is satisfied with the limit set being $X^\ast=\NE(\F)$.
+\begin{proof} We use function $G$ as a Lyapunov function $W$ in \Cref{thm:Lyapunov_DI} and function $H$ as a decay rate function $\tilde W$.
+Thanks to continuous differentiability (and thus Lipschitz continuity) of $\F$, Lipschitz continuity of $G$ and lower semicontinuity of $H$ are succeeded to those of $G^\F$ and $H^\F$, respectively; condition (c) in the theorem is met.
+Properties \ref{prop:GZero} and \ref{prop:gzNeg} (part a) meet conditions (a) and (b).